rehierl/node-tree-outliner/3-0-0-associations.md

 This guarantee is critical to an efficient TOC generator, because it allows to drop a section object once its corresponding section is closed.
-After that, any attempt to execute any kind of operation on the dropped section object will cause an access violation error.
+After that, any attempt to execute any kind of operation on the dropped section object will issue an access violation error.

-Re-opening a section for additional associations would therefore mean to violate that guarantee.
+Re-opening a section for additional associations would therefore mean to violate said guarantee.
 Because of that, such an operation must be seen to represent an attempt to suspend and then resume a section.

 *It must not be allowed to strictly suspend a section*